 Bachelor of Science in Nuclear Medicine Technology

-Coursework in this program combines didactic learning with hands-on laboratory learning, which allows students develop practical and technical skills.
-Programs emphasize the coursework and experience necessary for achieving certification and entering the field as trained professionals.
-The following are classes that might appear in the curriculum:
+Coursework in this program combines theoretical learning with hands-on laboratory work, which allows students develop practical and technical skills.
+Programs emphasize coursework and experience necessary for achieving certification and entering the field as a trained professional.
+Typical coursework may include classes in: